uhrm/dragster/index.md

 * Optimal races

+  It is possible to compute optimal game inputs for achieving maximum distance in a given amount of time (description of [dynamic programming alorithm](dprog.md)).

   The following table lists the best possible distance achievable in 5.57, depending on the game start offset.